-Biofuels have some significantly different characteristics than petroleum gasoline and diesel.
+Biofuel blends have some significantly different characteristics from petroleum gasoline and diesel.
 A few noteworthy characteristics are their higher solubility, water absorption capacity, and conductivity when compared to conventional fuel.

 Solubility: The solubility of ethanol and biodiesel are both higher than that of conventional gasoline or diesel, and so these blended fuels tend to have a "cleaning agent" effect in storage tank systems by mobilizing sludge in tanks.
-Because they can increase the solubility of gasoline and diesel to certain materials, ethanol and biodiesel can degrade, soften, and seep through certain hoses, gaskets, seals, elastomers, glues and plastics with prolonged exposure.
+Because they can increase the solubility of gasoline and diesel to certain materials, ethanol and biodiesel can degrade, soften, and seep through certain hoses, gaskets, seals, elastomers, glues and plastics with prolonged exposure, so it is important to ensure your UST system equipment is compatible with the fuel you are storing.

-Water absorption capacity: Ethanol and biodiesel also have the capacity to absorb more dissolved water than conventional gasoline or diesel, which can lead to phase separation.
-Phase separation is a term specifically used to describe the alcohol (ethanol) coming out of the fuel phase and going into the aqueous phase.
-Microbial activity, spurred by the presence of water and a food source (fuel) can accelerate galvanic and pitting corrosion, commonly referred to as Microbial Induced Corrosion (MIC).
+Water absorption capacity: Ethanol and biodiesel also have the capacity to absorb more dissolved water than conventional gasoline or diesel, which can lead to phase separation and microbial growth.
+If too much water enters an UST storing ethanol blended fuels and the fuel becomes saturated with water, the fuel may separate with the ethanol and water forming a layer on the bottom of the UST underneath a layer of gasoline with little to no ethanol.
+Microbial activity, spurred by the presence of water and a food source (ethanol) can accelerate galvanic and pitting corrosion, commonly referred to as Microbial Induced Corrosion (MIC).